 1. Highlander Grogg

-Highlander Grogg features a sweet, syrupy flavor profile reminiscent of a pancake breakfast.
+First on our list of most popular coffee flavors is Highlander Grogg, which features a sweet, syrupy flavor profile reminiscent of a pancake breakfast.
 This could be a great choice for people who favor light roasts.
 The mild, approachable flavor may have even fans of cream and sugar drinking their coffee black.

 Lifeboost makes a delicious Highlander Grogg.
 Buttery and sweet, with notes of vanilla and rum, this gourmet coffee is Fair Trade, shade-grown, and low-acid.